pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 We prefer the use of a double ratchet mechanism because it automatically allows deniable authentication.
 This is because authentication relies on knowledge of a shared secret and not asymmetric cryptography:

-a) knowledge of the shared ratchet state is sufficient to for Bob to authenticate the messages sent by Alice.
+1. knowledge of the shared ratchet state is sufficient to for Bob to authenticate the messages sent by Alice.
-b) a message from Alice to Bob could be convincingly forged by Bob after the fact.
+2. a message from Alice to Bob could be convincingly forged by Bob after the fact.

 The privacy effectiveness of the double ratchet is significantly improved if disappearing messages are also implemented.